rooseveltframework/roosevelt/README.md

 Why use Roosevelt?
 ===

-Roosevelt is easy to use and has a low learning curve, unlike many other popular [Node.js](http://nodejs.org)-based web frameworks.
+Roosevelt is easy to use and has a low learning curve, unlike many other popular JS-based web frameworks.

 Reasons for this include: